ms/buildtogether.tech/starting/index.md

 Review
 :   The only way to get better at something is to reflect on how you've done and
     what you could have done better.
-Every project should therefore end with a post mortem in which team members talk about what went right and what went wrong.
+Every project should therefore end with a postmortem in which team members talk about what went right and what went wrong.
 As mentioned earlier, this may then be the subject of the final report.